mihirumarani/coral_popgen/README.md

 # Repository coral_popgen
 Developing spatially explicit model to simulate the response of coral colonies to changing SST.

+The first step is to have a simple model we understand well, i.e., we can understand the outcome and predictions given a small set of assumptions and causes to changing SST.
+We then include realism, i. e., empirical parameters, from different angles to explore the simple model with each of these angles.
+For example, we add realistic spatial structure of populations and run the simulations under this ungle of realism.
+We can add symbionts, the coral-algae interaction, and explore new predictions.
+How robust the single model is to more realistic scenarios?
+What are the predictions that can be useful to test from each of the models with different levels of complexity?

 # Questions

 # References